google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 DIETARY FACTORS

-The foods you eat can influence both your gut health and your skin.
-A diet rich in fiber, fruits, vegetables, and whole grains can promote a healthy gut microbiome.
-Diets high in sugar, processes foods, and unhealthy fats can disrupt gut balance and potentially worsen acne.
+The foods you eat can affect both your gut health and your skin.
+Healthy gut microbiome can promote by a balanced diet rich in fiber, fruits, vegetables, and whole grains.Gut balance can disrupt by high in sugar diets, processes foods, unhealthy fats and clearly worsen acne.

 STRESS

-Stress can negatively affect gut health by altering the gut microbiome and increasing inflammation.
-Because Stress is also a known trigger for acne blow up..
+Stress can have negative impacts on health.
+It negatively affect the gut health by changing the gut microbiome and increasing inflammation.
+Because acne flare up is also happened to be triggered by stress

 Friction and Irritation

-Pressure or friction (e.g., helmets, masks) can exacerbate acne by irritating skin and disrupting normal shedding.
+Pressure or friction (e.g., helmets, masks) can cause skin irritation and disrupting normal shedding and can worsen acne.

 TYPES OF ACNE